 This article contains a list of the best pages about China that can be found and followed on Facebook.
-The pages vary in their themes and cover an ample spectrum of categories – from tourism to traditional culture to the life of an expatriates, from the language to politics to news.
-You’ll find a short review and corresponding link to the cited Facebook pages, where they exist, and also the referring website.
+The pages vary in their themes and cover an ample spectrum of categories – from tourism to traditional culture to the life of expatriates, from the language to politics to news.
+You’ll find a short review and the corresponding link to the cited Facebook pages, where they exist, and also the referring website.

 p.s.
 If you live in China and still don’t know how to access Facebook, I recommend that you read our article on how to use Facebook beyond the Great Wall.

 Disclaimer: our objective is not to list all the Facebook pages about China, but rather to present the most interesting both for expatriates that live in China, and those who just love or are curious about the country.
 Have a good read!

 China Xinhua News

 Xinhua News was started by the Communist Party in 1931 and is one of the oldest state owned websites.
 You’ll find plenty of interesting articles and videos about Chinese and foreign history, insights, local cultures, and more on their Facebook page.

 The page currently has more than 60 million likes and is followed by Chinese and foreigners alike.
 Do you want to see adorable pictures of the nature of Xinjiang, or perhaps learn more about Chinese arts?
 Then you should definitely check out this page.

 South China Morning Post (SCMP)